The Growth Rate of Tri-Colored Sum-Free Sets: Introduction

 The following result of~\cite{BCCGNSU} is closely related to the results of~\cite{EllenbergG} (for primes) and~\cite[Theorem 4]{Petrov} (for prime powers).
 (What we denote $\theta$ is called $q J(q)$ in~\cite{BCCGNSU}.)

 \begin{theorem}[{\cite[Theorem~4.14]{BCCGNSU}}] If $q$ is a prime power, then sum-free sets in $C_q^n$ have size at most $3 \theta^n$. \end{theorem}

 Prior to this paper, it was not clear whether any of these applications of the polynomial method yielded tight bounds.
-Here, we show that Theorem \ref{UpperBound} is tight to within a subexponential factor.
+In fact, Theorem \ref{UpperBound} is tight to within a subexponential factor.

 \begin{theorem} Fix an integer $q \geq 2$.
 Define $\theta$ as above.
-For $n$ sufficiently large, there are sum-free sets in $C_q^n$ with size $\geq \theta^n e^{- 2 \sqrt{2 \log 2 \log \theta \ n} - O_q(\log n)}$ \end{theorem}
+For $n$ sufficiently large, there are sum-free sets in $C_q^n$ with size $\geq \theta^n e^{- 2 \sqrt{(2 \log 2 \log \theta ) n} - O_q(\log n)}$. \end{theorem}

+In this paper, we show Theorem \ref{LowerBound} except for a hypothesis on the existence of a probability distribution satisfying certain properties (Theorem \ref{DistributionExists}).
+In~\cite{Pebody}, Pebody will verify Theorem \ref{DistributionExists}, completing the proof of Theorem \ref{LowerBound}.\footnote{\cite{Pebody} was written in response to a preprint version of the paper which stated Theorem \ref{DistributionExists} as a conjecture, and we have chosen to preserve the chronology here, though otherwise updating the paper to reflect his result.}